cloudflare/next-on-pages/README.md

 This section describes how to bundle and deploy a (new or existing) Next.js application to [Cloudflare Pages](https://pages.cloudflare.com), using `@cloudflare/next-on-pages`.

-### 1. Create a Next.js app
+### 1. Select your Next.js app

 To start using `@cloudflare/next-on-pages`, you must have a Next.js project that you wish to deploy.
-If you don't already have one, you can use the `create-next-app` command.
-Then, change your current directory to the newly created one.
+If you already have one, change to its directory.
+Otherwise, you can use the `create-next-app` command to start a new one.

 ```sh
 npx create-next-app@latest my-next-app